pmalca/text_extractor/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you have any suggestions, bug fixes, or enhancements, feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to modify and use the code as per the license terms.